 - Office Auxiliary (staplers, trash cans, hole punches, tape dispensers, the cart, books)

 The key is to create a dollar value threshold.
-I personally believe that anything costing less than $500, but still passes the test of tangible and long life should be expended.
-However, if you buy a group of items at one time and the combined total is more than $500; I would combined the items as one line item in the ledger and record them as a fixed asset.
+Anything costing less than $500, but still passes the test of tangible and long life should be expended.
+However, if you buy a group of items at one time and the combined total is more than $500; combine the items as one line item in the ledger and record them as a fixed asset.
 An example is purchasing the refrigerator, microwave, coffee pot, toaster, and stove for the office kitchen.

 Yes, all of the above comply with Generally Accepted Accounting Principles and the Internal Revenue Code.